 Appearance: Pitch black with a dark brown fusion.
 It conjures up a loosely held layer of foam which doesn’t hang around.
-Miniscule spotty lace sticking to the glass as it subsides.
+Spotty lace sticking to the glass as it subsides.

 Aroma: Wow…complex!
-Our first thought are those new dark chocolate and caramel Tim Tams.
+Our first thoughts are those new dark chocolate and caramel Tim Tams.
 Followed on with molasses, old leather, toffee, cotton candy, espresso coffee, prunes/dates/stewed fruits, black forest cake, cherry jam, earthy spices and fresh vanilla bean.
-There’s some really subtle piney notes but they sink in to the rich complexities.
+There’s some really subtle piney notes but they sink in to the rich complexities nicely.

 Flavour: Smooth as silk!
 Lots of vanilla, espresso coffee, creamy lactose, semi-sweet dark chocolate, fruity yeast driven esters and dark fruits like raisin and dates.
 Belgian candi sugars moving in to a subtle line of hop bitterness mid way.
 Reverting back to creamy vanilla sweetness and lactose, piney hops and eventually subtle espresso bitterness, roast and ash adding to the dryness in the long finish.